 Mindfulness for Sexual Dysfunction

-Let’s move on to some other areas.
-Let’s move on, for example, to sexual dysfunctions.
-It’s basically fear of the dysfunction that brings on the dysfunction.
-Let’s take erectile dysfunction as an example.
-Before we had Viagra and Cialis, we had the inventions of Masters and Johnson—they were kind of the original sex therapists.
+Mindfulness can be used for other kinds of wellness issues, like sexual dysfunctions.
+It’s essentially the fear of the dysfunction that brings on the dysfunction.
+Looking at erectile dysfunction as an example, before the invention of Viagra and Cialis, there was the work of Masters and Johnson—they were kind of the original sex therapists.

-They had some pretty effective non-pharmacological treatments and they all targeted awareness of present experience with acceptance.
+They developed some very effective non-pharmacological treatments that targeted awareness of present experience with acceptance.
 They taught what they called “sensei focus.”
-And here’s what the instructions were like.
-They would send a couple home and they would say, here’s the deal.
-I want you to touch one another in a sensual and sexual way, only there are rules to this: You’re not allowed to pet to orgasm, and you’re not allowed to have intercourse.
-What you need to do instead is to simply bring your attention to the sensations of touching your partner (if you’re the one doing the touching) or being touched by your partner (if you’re the one being touched).
+Here’s what the instructions were like: They would send a couple home and they would instruct the couple to touch one another sensually and sexually.
+But there were rules to this activity: they were not allowed to pet to orgasm nor have intercourse.
+Instead, Masters and Johnson instructed them to bring their attention to the sensations of touching their partner (if they were the one doing the touching) or being touched by their partner (if they were the one being touched).

 Every time your mind wanders and goes off to other things, just gently bring your attention back to the sensations of touching or being touched and let go of any goal orientation and simply accept whatever happens.

 They were teaching mindfulness practice where the focus was sensual touch.
-And they found, for example, with erectile dysfunction, that about 75 percent of the time, just training couples to do this would resolve the disorder.
+They found, for example, with erectile dysfunction, that about 75 percent of the time, just training couples to do this resolved the disorder.

-They also addressed other issues, such as people’s attitudes toward sexuality, and the dynamics of the couple’s relationship, whether people felt close or not.
-Nowadays, I’m sorry to say, these kinds of interventions are a little bit academic.
-We have Viagra and Cialis where people who don’t really like each other and can’t communicate can successfully have intercourse on a regular basis.
+They also addressed other issues, such as people’s attitudes toward sexuality, and the dynamics of the couple’s relationship—whether people felt close or not.
+These days, these kinds of interventions are a little bit academic.
+Viagra and Cialis are used in the replacement of successful communication, where people who don’t like each other and struggle to communicate can successfully have intercourse regularly.